-- a non-transitory computer-readable storage medium coupled to the one or more processors and storing programming instructions for execution by the one or more processors, the programming instructions instruct the one or more processors to: - retrieve data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors to monitor an operating condition of internal hardware components of the computing device, and the sensor data reflective of the operating condition of the internal hardware components; - analyze the sensor data based on a predictive model, wherein the predictive model is trained to detect malware; - determine initiation of malware based on the analysis; and - in response to the determination, terminate the malware.

-12. The mobile device of claim 11, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected.

-13. The mobile device of claim 12, the programming instructions further comprising:

-retrieving sensor data from the multiple sensors during normal operation of the computing device; simulating initiation of a ransomware encryption;
+- a non-transitory computer-readable storage medium coupled to the one or more processors and storing programming instructions for execution by the one or more processors, the programming instructions instruct the one or more processors to: - retrieve data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors; - analyze the sensor data based on a predictive model, wherein the predictive model is trained to detect malware; - determine initiation of malware based on the analysis; - in response to the determination, terminate the malware. - 12.
+The mobile device of claim 11, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected. - 13.
+The mobile device of claim 12, the programming instructions further comprising: - retrieving data from the multiple sensors during normal operation of the computing device;

-- retrieving sensor data from the multiple sensors during the simulation; and - training flail the predictive model using the sensor data during the normal operation and the simulation.

-14. The mobile device of claim 13, wherein the predictive model comprises a feature vector determined using machine learning.

-15. The mobile device of claim 11, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature.

-16. A non-transitory computer readable medium storing instructions to cause a processor to perform operations comprising:

-- retrieving data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors to monitor an operating condition of internal hardware components of the computing device, and the sensor data reflective of the operating condition of the internal hardware components; - analyzing the sensor data based on a predictive model, wherein the predictive model is trained to detect malware; - determining initiation of malware based on the analysis; and in response to the determination, terminating the malware.

-17. The non-transitory computer readable medium of claim 16, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected.

-18. The non-transitory computer readable medium of claim 17, the instructions further comprising:

-retrieving sensor data from the multiple sensors during normal operation of the computing device;

-simulating initiation of a ransomware encryption;

-- retrieving sensor data from the multiple sensors during the simulation; and - training the predictive model using the sensor data during the normal operation and the simulation.

-19. The non-transitory computer readable medium of claim 18, wherein the predictive model comprises a feature vector determined using machine learning.

-20. The non-transitory computer readable medium of claim 16, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature.
+- simulating initiation of a ransomware encryption; - retrieving sensors data from the multiple sensors during the simulation; and - training a predictive model using the sensor data during the normal operation and the simulation. - 14.
+The mobile device of claim 13, wherein the predictive model comprises a feature vector determining using machine learning. - 15.
+The mobile device of claim 11, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature. - 16.
+A non-transitory computer readable medium storing instructions to cause a processor to perform operations comprising: - retrieving data from multiple sensors in a computing device, wherein the multiple sensors comprise different types of sensors; - analyzing the sensor data based on a predictive model, wherein the predictive model is trained to detect malware: - determining initiation of malware based on the analysis; - in response to the determination, terminating the malware. - 17.
+The method of claim 16, wherein the malware comprises ransomware, and initiation of ransomware encryption is detected. - 18.
+The method of claim 17, the instructions further comprising: - retrieving data from the multiple sensors during normal operation of the computing device; - simulating initiation of a ransomware encryption; - retrieving sensors data from the multiple sensors during the simulation; and - training a predictive model using the sensor data during the normal operation and the simulation. - 19.
+The method of claim 18, wherein the predictive model comprises a feature vector determining using machine learning - 20.
+The method of claim 16, wherein the multiple sensors comprise a sensor for at least one of a main memory power, voltage, current, or temperature.